 Also, try bibliotherapy, otherwise known as book therapy.
 In this case it means reading a good self-help book.
 A highly recommended one is Parenting Children With ADHD: 10 Lessons That Medicine Cannot Teach.
 For more info, visit recommended ADHD books.

-In the end, treating ADHD without medication is not only possible, but sufferers can go on to lead happy and healthy lives.
+In the end, treating Attention Deficit Hyperactivity Disorder without medication is not only possible, but sufferers can go on to lead happy and healthy lives.
 All it takes is a little bit of trial and error in order to see what works best for each individual.

 Get Dr. Kensington's FREE ADHD Newsletter!